gary-kupferle/docker-cheatsheet/README.md

 # Start or stop an existing container:
 docker start|stop <container_name> (or <container-id>)

+# Restart a stopped container (not sure how this is different than start):
+docker restart <container_name>

 # Attach your shell to the above container (named 'test')
 docker attach test